ARTICLE TABLE OF CONTENTS

 This stage is also where project standards are established.
 Like with any major business project, organization should set the key to success and set expectations for each team member.
 Here one should place executive sponsorship.

 Finally, one should establish tracking and reporting procedures and how the project’s progress will be recorded and finalized.
 By the end of this phase, activate will set the project team’s roles, and responsibilities, with everyone involved ready to execute.

-The SAP Cloud Platform has been designed around standard business processes and SAP best practices.
-This phase is for business users to explore everything that SAP Cloud Platform has to offer and come to understand how the business will proceed once fully integrated.
+The SAP Business Technology Platform has been designed around standard business processes and SAP best practices.
+This phase is for business users to explore everything that SAP Business Technology Platform has to offer and come to understand how the business will proceed once fully integrated.

 In this phase, the team’s responsibility is to explore how and if a standard solution meets the company’s needs or if modifications are required.
 In many cases, standard features prove to be the best solutions, including:

-Here business users evaluate the offerings on the SAP Cloud Platform.
+Here business users evaluate the offerings on the SAP Business Technology Platform.
 Next, one should establish configurations, and business users and the SAP consulting firm should agree on the objects needed for the company and any unique configurations required.